-A trip to Sri Lanka would not be complete without taking one of the most scenic train rides in the world between Ella and Kandy.
+A trip to Sri Lanka would not be complete without taking one of the most beautiful train rides in the world between Ella and Kandy.
 Amazing misty mountain views, rice fields, and tea plantations as far as the eye can see.
-As it’s an extremely popular attraction in Sri Lanka, we created this article, to help you book your tickets, which class to choose and to give you some extra useful tips to enjoy world’s most epic train ride.
+As it’s an extremely popular attraction in Sri Lanka, we created this article, to help you book your tickets, which class to choose and to give you some extra useful tips to enjoy world’s most beautiful train ride.
 Let’s go.

 How to book your tickets from Ella to Kandy?

 Having said that this train ride is one of the most popular things to do in Sri Lanka, be sure you book your tickets in advance.
 There are two ways for it:

 - simply go to the train station right away when you arrive in Ella.
 The station can be found right in the center, on a small side street of the main street.
 Grab a tuk-tuk via the free travel app PickMe or use Maps.me for the right direction.
 See also: The 10 best and free travel apps every traveler needs for more useful apps.

 - Or pre-book your train tickets from Ella to Kandy online via the online ticket search box from 12go.asia below before you get to Sri Lanka to avoid the hustle at the train station (you can book train tickets 30 days prior to the traveling date)